abelmarnk/First-Audit/README.md

 Full audit of the supplied Solana smart contract

 ### Phase 2
-Full rewrite of the contract implementing the suggested fixes and improvements
+Full rewrite of the contract implementing the suggested fixes and improvements as well as tests for ensuring correctness

 ---